JescelJames/weather-dashboard/README.md

 ## Description

 Develop an application utilizing API from https://openweathermap.org to retrieve current day's weather forecast and the 5-day weather forecasts.
+In addition, the app has the ability to store in searched cities in local storage.

 - My motivation: Understand how  Server Side API works
 - Why I took this challege: To solidify my understanding on fetching data from API